brand001/sweepbrand001/SWEEP.md

 - Issues created with proper "Sweep:" format
 - ✅ SOLVED: Found the issue - sweepai/sweep@v1.1.6 version doesn't exist
 - Fixed by changing to sweepai/sweep@main
+- ⚠️ MORE VERSION ISSUES: v1.1.5, v1.0.0 also don't exist
+- FINAL FIX: Using sweepai/sweep@latest for most stable available version

 ### Next Steps to Try:
 1. Check if Sweep AI service is operational